 For many large dogs, choose a rectangular orthopedic foam bed that is long and wide enough for their normal resting position.
 A flat bed gives sprawlers the most usable surface area and is easier to size than a deep bolster bed.

 Choose a bolster only when your dog clearly likes leaning or curling.
 Choose a washable-cover bed when shedding, outdoor dirt, drool, or odor are routine.
-If your dog has pain, limping, or mobility changes, ask a vet before treating a bed as the solution.
+If your dog has limping, stiffness, sudden mobility changes, or trouble getting up, ask a vet before treating a bed as the solution.

 Infographic showing large dog bed length, shoulder room, foam compression, and low entry.